zymmr/zymmr-docker/README.md

     ```
     This command sets the `SITE_NAME` environment variable to `abc.zymmr.com` and then starts the Docker containers defined in the `docker-compose.yml` file in detached mode (`-d` flag).

 6. Once the containers are up and running, you can verify that everything is working as expected.
-You can access your website by opening a web browser and navigating to `http://<server-ip>.zymmr.com` if you've configured DNS or hosts file accordingly.
+You can access Zymmmr by opening a web browser and navigating to `http://<server-ip>.zymmr.com`

 ## Linux